-Regression to the mean has been commonly reported in neuroimaging studies, particularly in the context of estimating brain age to quantify an individual's brain condition by regressing chronological age on neuroimaging measurements.
+The systematic bias of predicted outcomes by machine learning regression has been commonly reported in the field of neuroimaging research, particularly in the context of estimating brain age to quantify an individual's brain condition by regressing chronological age on neuroimaging measurements.
 In such cases, older individuals tend to be estimated with a younger brain age, while younger individuals tend to be estimated with an older brain age.

-We applied the proposed methods to two neuroimaging studies: The Lifespan Human Connectome Project Aging Study (\texttt{HCP-A}, \url{https://www.humanconnectome.org/study/hcp-lifespan-aging}), and UK Biobank (\texttt{UKBB}, \url{https://www.ukbiobank.ac.uk/}) data.
+We applied the proposed methods to brain age computation for two neuroimaging studies: The Lifespan Human Connectome Project Aging Study (\texttt{HCP-A}, \url{https://www.humanconnectome.org/study/hcp-lifespan-aging}), and UK Biobank (\texttt{UKBB}, \url{https://www.ukbiobank.ac.uk/}) data.
 In both the \texttt{HCP-A} and \texttt{UKBB} datasets, we utilized fractional anisotropy (FA), a measure of white matter integrity, measured across various brain regions as the neuroimaging predictors.
 The dimensions of the predictors are $p=64$ for \texttt{HCP-A} and $p=39$ for \texttt{UKBB}, respectively.
-We use chronological age as the response variable.
+We used chronological age as the response variable.
 The age range for the \texttt{HCP-A} dataset is 36-90 years, and for the \texttt{UKBB} dataset, it is 45-82 years.
 The number of samples for which neuroimaging measurements are available is 662 for \texttt{HCP-A} and 36,856 for \texttt{UKBB}.

 We trained the model on randomly sampled subsets from the entire dataset—300 samples for \texttt{HCP-A} and 500 for \texttt{UKBB}.
 We then evaluated model performance using the unseen testing set, which consists of the remaining data for \texttt{HCP-A} and another 500 randomly selected samples from the remaining data for \texttt{UKBB}.
-We compare the performance of our method with other ML methods.
+We compared the performance of our method with other ML methods.
 The results from 100 replications are summarized in \Cref{tab:Real_result}.